dwright37/llm-knowledge/README.md

 ### Measuring Epistemic Divrsity

-From a cluster dataframe you can measure coverage and diversity as follows:
+From a cluster dataframe you can then do 3) (measuring coverage and epistemic diversity) as follows:

 ```python
 from llm_knowledge.epistemic_diversity import (